jimmykallhagen/Nordix/README.md

 ### **ARC** _-_ _The Seacret to Performance_
-ZFS has a more server-like cache behavior by default, with prioritizing hot and cold data I have instead adjusted zfs ARC to cache and release cache in instances, this provides a fairly powerful setup for desktops.
+ZFS has a more server-like cache behavior by default, with prioritizing hot and cold data I have instead adjusted zfs ARC to cache aggressively and release quickly, this provides a fairly powerful setup for desktops.
 Test on 64gb ram shows a hitrate of 97%

 [Info on Nordix zfs tuning](/zfs-config/README-zfs.md)